Yu Liang: After Su Jun's defeat

 Initially, Yu tendered many resignations to his nephew, the emperor.
 Wang Dao, as regent, turned those resignations down in the emperor's name.
 Instead, Yu was commissioned as the governor of Yu Province (豫州, by that point referring to modern central Anhui).
 After Tao's death in July 334, Yu succeeded him as the governor of Jing (荊州, modern Hubei and Hunan); he was posted to Wuchang (武昌, modern Ezhou, Hubei), Yu, and Jiang Provinces and the military commander of the western provinces.
 Even though he was not in control of the government, he continued to have great influence from his post as the emperor's uncle.
+While at Wuchang, Yu helped to finance Wang Yin (王隐), which allowed Wang to complete his Jin Shu; this Jin Shu was regarded as one of the Eighteen History Books of Jin.

 In 338, angry at what he saw as Wang's overly lenient attitude and not sufficiently grooming Emperor Cheng to rule, Yu tried to convince Xi to join him in an effort to depose Wang, but Xi refused, and Yu never carried out his plans.
+(Note: Vol.96 of Zizhi Tongjian recorded that when Sun Sheng, who was then serving under Yu, heard of the latter's plans, he advised Yu not to implement them.
+Wang himself heard of the plot, and wrote to Yu, urging him to "do the right thing" (宜善事之).)
 Instead, in 339, he planned a major attack north against Later Zhao.
 However, after opposition from Xi and Cai Mo, Emperor Cheng ordered Yu to stop his plans.
-After Wang died later in September that year, the government came under the control of Wang's assistant He Chong and Yu Liang's brother Yu Bing, and Yu Liang resumed his battle preparations.
+After Wang died later in September that year, the government came under the control of Wang's assistant He Chong (Note: He Chong was also Yu Liang's brother-in-law as his wife was Yu Liang's and Yu Wenjun's younger sister, per He Chong's biography in Jin Shu.) and Yu Liang's brother Yu Bing, and Yu Liang resumed his battle preparations.
 This drew a response from Later Zhao's emperor Shi Hu, who attacked several major cities and bases on the Jin-Zhao border, inflicting heavy losses and capturing Zhucheng (邾城, in modern Huanggang, Hubei) before withdrawing.
-Yu, humiliated, offered to have himself demoted, and while Emperor Cheng refused, he became distressed and died on the first day of the lunar new year in 340.
+Yu, humiliated, offered to have himself demoted; while Emperor Cheng refused, he became distressed and died on the first day of the Chinese year 340.
 His brother Yu Yi inherited his military offices after his death.